Miranda Kaufmann

 • Contact

-Miranda Kaufmann: Historian, Journalist, Raconteuse.
+Miranda Kaufmann: Historian, Author, Raconteuse.

 Three ways of saying the same thing- I like telling stories.
 I also like digging for the truth.
 Or as near to it as anyone is likely to get.